 In Smith v.
 Van Gorkom, the court ruled against the board of directors of TransUnion Corporation, who voted for a leveraged buyout, based in part on the absence of a fairness opinion from an independent financial advisor.
 The court believed the liability could have been avoided had the directors elicited a “fairness opinion from anyone in a position to know the firm’s value.”

 It’s important to place these concerns in proper context.
-While fairness opinions are solicited for virtually all M&A and related corporate control transactions, they’re typically obtained at the tail end of the transaction, usually when the deal closing is pending.
+While fairness opinions are solicited for virtually all M&A and related corporate control transactions, they’re typically obtained at the tail end of the transaction, usually when the deal closing is imminent.
 That puts additional pressure on the parties managing the transaction to choose a fairness opinion provider who can execute under intense deadline pressure and without inordinately driving up costs.
 As a result, it’s not uncommon for companies to devote an inadequate amount of time searching for a qualified independent advisor, and instead rely on the investment bank that structured the transaction.
 The downside of this approach is the potential for conflicts of interest and/or opinions that fail to hold up in court if challenged.